Please join us in welcoming Chartwells as our new Food Service Management Company!

 Menu is Subject to Change

-During this time of COVID, there may be manufacturer shortages, which require us to make a substitution.
+During this time, there may be manufacturer shortages, which require us to make a substitution.
 If a substitution needs are made, we will do our best to choose the most nutritionally similar item.

 School Meal Prices